 By Katie Horneffer, Intern, Care4Carolina

 Every day, five North Carolinians die from an opioid overdose.
 Each one of these deaths sends shock waves through a community: another friend, classmate, parent, or child lost to this ongoing crisis.
-Like the rest of the country, North Carolina’s opioids crisis has only gotten worse during COVID-19, as social isolation took a toll and services shut down.
+Like the rest of the country, North Carolina’s opioid crisis has only gotten worse during COVID-19, as social isolation took a toll and services shut down.
 Unlike most of the rest of the country, however, North Carolina has still not closed its health insurance coverage gap—meaning that people suffering from opioid use disorder have much more difficulty accessing treatment that could save their lives.

 With health insurance coverage, people are better able to access and pay for counseling, medication, rehabilitation, and other services that can help them beat opioid use disorder.
 Compared to the uninsured, people with Medicaid are nearly twice as likely to receive the treatment that they need.
 But in North Carolina, about 1/3 of people seeking care for drug overdoses in emergency departments are uninsured.
 States that have closed their coverage gaps have already seen the positive impact on access to treatment, reporting an 18% drop in the number of people unable to access substance use services.